Opportunities From: Golden Harvest Food Bank

 If you have a group larger than 5, please sign up under the Group Opportunities or email volunteers@goldenharvest.org

-Program: Master's Table Soup Kitchen
+Program: The Master's Table Community Kitchen

-7 days a week 10:30 a.m. - 12:30 p.m.
+Schedule: 7 days a week, 10:30 a.m. - 12:30 p.m.

 Volunteer Requirements & Policies: